Instant Adhesives Guide

 Types of Instant Adhesives

-Gluespec divides instant adhesives into the following categories and lets you search for them online.
+Gluespec divides instant adhesives into the following categories and makes it easy to search for them online.

 Cyanoacrylate Adhesives

-Cyanoacrylate adhesives (CA), also known as superglues, are fast-acting, solvent-free adhesives that form strong, permanent bonds between substrates.
+Cyanoacrylate adhesives (CA) are fast-acting, solvent-free adhesives that form strong, permanent bonds between substrates.
 They are made from cyanoacrylate monomers, which are small molecules that quickly polymerize (bond together) in the presence of moisture.
 These bonds are often so strong that it can be difficult to separate the two surfaces once they are joined together.

 When searching for cyanoacrylate adhesives, design engineers can choose either liquids or gels.
 The adhesive properties of these products are similar, but their viscosities and set times vary.
 This supports the distinctive advantages of each type of product, as the Instant Adhesive Gels and Instant Bond Adhesives sections in this guide will explain.